megabytesofrem/dismal/README.md

 ## Basic Example
 A basic example for creating a bot using dcord can be found under `examples/basicbot/source`.
 Please note that you will need to edit the `token` variable and provide your own bot token.

+If you wish to test it, run `./test.sh` to copy the library files and run the example bot